The Luckiest Man in America: Plot

 Desperate to stop Larson, Carruthers and the others attempt to break his concentration through increasingly intrusive means.
 Eventually, however, they realize that Larson's success can be used to promote the show and decide to allow him to win.
 At over $109,000 and with only one spin left, Larson is caught by surprise when his estranged wife Patricia, whom he had tried to call several times during breaks in the taping, is brought into a phone call to the show orchestrated by Chuck.
-When Patricia asks Larson to sign their divorce papers and hangs up, he suffers an emotional breakdown, flees the set and locks himself in a dressing room.
+When Patricia asks Larson to sign their divorce papers and hangs up, he suffers an emotional breakdown, flees the set, and locks himself in a dressing room.
 Ed, feeling sympathy for Larson, tries to speak with him until Carruthers arrives.
 Carruthers tells Larson that he knows Larson memorized the patterns, but adds that he is becoming a star and will be beloved by the audience once he completes his victory.

 Larson, reassured, returns to the set, where the audience has begun chanting for him.
 As the game resumes, Larson chooses to pass his remaining spin to Ed in defiance of Carruthers' expectations, earning a standing ovation from the crowd.
 Ed hits a Whammy, losing all of his winnings, and Janie takes several spins before passing one final spin back to Larson.
 Tired and unable to see his patterns anymore, Larson closes his eyes and hits the button to stop the board.

 Several weeks later, Patricia watches the broadcast of Larson's appearance; he survived his final spin by landing on a prize and ultimately won cash and prizes totaling $110,237.
-As per Larson's agreement with Carruthers, his accomplishment earns him the title of "Luckiest Man in America."
+Per Larson's agreement with Carruthers, his accomplishment earns him the title of "Luckiest Man in America."